disruptek/gittyup/README.md

 Unsupported due to codegen bug.
 Note that this generally includes MacOSX.

+### --define:git2Static

+We don't run it in CI because we don't have a static SSL library there at the moment, but it probably works if you have such an animal on your system.

 ## Usage

 You need a `libgit2` >= `1.0.0` and `1.1.1` is the latest supported release; I